Revision 23-1, Effective Nov. 13, 2023

 - the type of software used;

-- where and when the consumer acquired the experience; and
+- where and when the person got the experience; and

 - whether the experience was acquired before the loss of vision.

-- The evaluator asks whether the consumer has experience with:
+- The evaluator asks whether the person has experience with:

 - computer access equipment;